SEU-ALLEN-codebase/BrainParcellation/README.md

 - Scipy
 - Scikit-learn
 - Pandas
-- pylib. pylib is a customized library developed by Yufeng Liu and Zuo-Han Zhao for manipulating neuronal file parsing, image processing, morphology analysis, anatomical processing, and other specialized utilities for neuron informatics.
-You can download it from GitHub and add the directory to your $PYTHONPATH.
+- pylib. `pylib` is a customized library developed by Yufeng Liu and Zuo-Han Zhao for manipulating neuronal file parsing, image processing, morphology analysis, anatomical processing, and other specialized utilities for neuron informatics.
+You can download it from GitHub and add the directory to your `$PYTHONPATH`.
 - Other dependencies listed in `requirements.txt`

 ### Installation